 "Morning practice was a lot better we've made big improvement with the young players," said Hill.
 "I was really happy with the pace of the practice.
 We're moving at a good pace.
 It's day two, the dog days are coming.
 I like the way we are progressing.
 I think everybody is doing well."

-Coach Pat Hill comments on day two of fall camp – Listen to Audio
+Coach Pat Hill comments on day two of fall camp –

 The most consistent players continue to be the veteran quarterbacks.
 Tom Brandstater has thrown a few picks over the first two days of camp.
 However, that has more to do with the defensive backs making plays than Brandstater's accuracy per se.
 Nonetheless, no one has looked more impressive than backup QB Ryan Colburn.
 His accuracy has improved, as well as his touch.